polterguy/polterguy.github.io/documentation/faq/index.md

 No, besides SQL Studio there are no _"visual designers"_ in Magic.
 Magic is based upon software development automation, and machine learning and AI, and not graphical user interfaces allowing you to visually design neither backends nor frontends.

+## What was Magic built with?

+Aista Magic Cloud is created on top of .Net Core and Active Events, or Super Signals.
+Super Signals again is a simple design pattern invented by Thomas Hansen in 2009, facilitating for extremely loosely coupled components of C# and .Net classes, resulting in Hyperlambda ending up as an _"orchestration programming language"_, giving Aista Magic Cloud its software development automation features.